wp-plugins/learnpress/readme.txt

 == Changelog ==

 = 0.9.7 =
-- Fix wrong query of quizzes result in Profile
+- Fixed wrong query of quizzes result in Profile.

 = 0.9.6 =
-- Fix translation textdomain error - Thank polischmen for your concern.
+- Fixed translation textdomain error - Thank polischmen for your concern.
-- Updated question hint
+- Updated question hint.
-- Option to set course is public or enrolled require
+- Option to set course is public or enrolled require.
 - Certificates add-on:
- - Add more fonts
+ - Add more fonts.
- - Option to display the full name with {firstname}=User first name and {lastname}=User last name
+ - Option to display the full name with {firstname}=User first name and {lastname}=User last name.
- - Option to format date
+ - Option to format date.
- - Created a sample Certificate when plugin is activated
+ - Created a sample Certificate when plugin is activated.

 = 0.9.5 =
-- Added showing question answer and explaination feature
+- Added showing question answer and explaination feature.
-- Fixed bugs for addon Fill In Blank question
+- Fixed bugs for addon Fill In Blank question.
-- Fixed bugs for addon Sorting Choice question
+- Fixed bugs for addon Sorting Choice question.
-- Fixed bugs for addon Certificates
+- Fixed bugs for addon Certificates.
-- Fixed bugs for addon WooCommerce Payment
+- Fixed bugs for addon WooCommerce Payment.
-- Prevent access to lesson directly by using permalink
+- Prevent access to lesson directly by using permalink.
-- Random quiz questions addon (premium add-on)
+- Random quiz questions addon (premium add-on).
-- Content Drip addon (premium add-on)
+- Content Drip addon (premium add-on).
-- Support multi language
+- Support multi language.

 = 0.9.4 =
-- Set up sample data for LearnPress
+- Set up sample data for LearnPress.
-- Provided sorting question type (you can find it in premium add-on list)
+- Provided sorting question type (you can find it in premium add-on list).
-- Provided fill in blank question type (we are uploading it to WordPress.org so if you cannot find it, wait for it to be available soon)
+- Provided fill in blank question type (we are uploading it to WordPress.org so if you cannot find it, wait for it to be available soon).
-- Fixed bug profile template
+- Fixed bug profile template.
-- Updated LearnPress profile method
+- Updated LearnPress profile method.

 = 0.9.3 =
 - Fixed menu position problem (3.14).